ddsbook/blog/2014/01/severski.md

 ```

-Now what's great about R is we can simply multiple the two vectors (as variables) together and it does the right thing.
+Now what's great about R is we can simply multiply the two vectors (as variables) together and it does the right thing.

 ```r